fsbashiri/MCI_DataStructure_Algorithms/15_Graphs/Readme.md

 # Implement a graph

-Three ways to build a graph with data structures we've studied so far:
+Here is a [link](https://visualgo.net/en/graphds) to a little visualization tool for graphs.
+There are three ways to build a graph with data structures we've studied so far:
 - **Edge list**: A list of edges, where each item in the list shows the nodes on both sides of an edge.
 For example: `[[0, 2], [2, 3], [2, 1], [1, 3]]`
 - **Adjacent list**: A list of adjacencies.
 The index of each item in the list shows the node number, and the item is a list of nodes that it's connected to.
 For example: `[[2], [2, 3], [0, 1, 3], [1, 2]]`
 - **Adjacent matrix**: A matrix that shows the connected nodes with 0 (no connection), 1 (a connection), or `Wij` (weight of a connection).
 For example, the above graph can be represented this way: